a3X3k/Haskell/README.md

 nPrime n = [x | x <- [2 .. n], isPrime x]
 ```

-### Define a function pairs that uses the zip function for returning the list of all pairs of adjacent elements from a list
+### Return the list of all pairs of adjacent elements from a list

 ```py
 pairs :: [a] -> [(a, a)]